 Her next projects include commissions from American composers Chris Cerrone, Molly Joyce and Canadian composers Adam Basanta and Jocelyn Morlock.
 Ms. Chow also produces and curates “Contagious Sounds”, a new music series focusing on adventurous contemporary artists and composers in New York City.

-Starting the piano at age 5, she was invited to perform at the age of 9 at the International Gilmore Music Keyboard.
-She made her orchestral debut at the age of 10 with the Vancouver Symphony Orchestra made her last orchestral appearance at Alice Tully Hall with the Juilliard Symphony performing Bartok’s Piano Concerto No. 1.
+She receives continuous support from the Canada Council for the Arts and has received grants from the Aaron Copland Fund, Yvar Mikhashoff Trust, Fromm Foundation, Vancouver Foundation, and the BC Arts Council.
+Originally from Vancouver Canada, Ms. Chow studied at The Juilliard School with Yoheved Kaplinsky and Julian Martin before continuing studies at Manhattan School of Music with Christopher Oldfather.
+Starting the piano at age 5, she was invited to perform at the age of 9 at the International Gilmore Music Keyboard Festival.
+She made her orchestral debut at the age of 10 with the Vancouver Symphony Orchestra made her NY orchestral debut appearance at Alice Tully Hall with the Juilliard Symphony.